isomerpages/pa-moca/_our-community/Pek Kio Community Centre (CC)/Pek Kio CC CCMC.md

 fostering interaction and building friendships.
-To focus on specific areas, various executive committees are established, including the Women's Executive Committee (WEC), Senior Citizens' Executive Committee (SCEC), Indian Activity Executive Committee (IAEC).and Malay Activity Executive Committee (MAEC).
+To focus on specific areas, various executive committees are established, including the Women's Executive Committee (WEC), Senior Citizens' Executive Committee (SCEC), Indian Activity Executive Committee (IAEC) and Malay Activity Executive Committee (MAEC).
 Through a range of cultural, educational, recreational, sporting, social, and other community-based activities, the CCMC strives to promote racial harmony and social cohesion among our residents.</p>